MC’s PLOTXY - A scientific plotting and post-processing program

 For instance, in in the picture right below the mouse is left on “f1” in the plot window the user will see in a tooltip: “vV1a-vV1b”

-In case a function plot mixes variables from different files, each file is referred to as f#: f1 for file num 1, f2 for file num 2, etc. See next figure.
+In case a function of variable mixes variables from different files, each file is referred to as f#: f1 for file num 1, f2 for file num 2, etc. See next figure.
+Remember, as already noted, that the two files must have the same time instants at which the function is to be evaluated, and the program just verifies that the numbers of points are the same for all the involved files.

 Another interesting example of function plots is shown below:

-NOTE: integrals are useful to calculate energy flows.
-For instance, int(f*v) and int(u*i) will calculate the mechanical energy and electrical energy if f, v, u, i stand for force, speed, voltage, current respectively.
+1. integrals are useful to calculate energy flows.
+For instance int(f*v) and int(u*i) will calculate the mechanical energy and electrical energy if f, v, u, i stand for force, speed, voltage, current respectively;

 PlotXY helps to re-enter rapidly the preferred working environment in new sessions with the possibility to save program state, to save Fourier settings, and to automatically load files.
 This is detailed in this section.